ark-protocol/ark-protocol.org/content/_index.md

 the ASP.
 In return, the ASP creates a new shared on-chain UTXO with the desired output VTXOs and broadcast that transaction.

-The way these transaction are made atomic, meaning that the sending doesn't forfeit their VTXOs without having a guarantee that the newly created VTXOs will actually confirm, is by making the forfeit transaction dependent on the newly created shared UTXO transaction.
+The way these transactions are made atomic, meaning that the sender doesn't forfeit their VTXOs without having a guarantee that the newly created VTXOs will actually confirm, is by making the forfeit transaction dependent on the newly created shared UTXO transaction.
 This is done using **connector outputs**